Chaco Night Sky Program

 In 1999, the National Park Foundation awarded Chaco Culture NHP and TAAS an Honorable Mention in the category of education at its Partnership Award Ceremony in Washington, D.C.

 Ancient Connections--Modern Connections: The Chacoan people were intimately aware of all their surroundings.
 They were close observers of the skies and seasonal cycles, and their observations gave them the invaluable ability to time their agricultural and ceremonial events, which were central to their survival.
 Today, Puebloan descendants carry on many of these same traditions.

 Visitors are drawn to the park to learn about the monumental Chacoan sites, to view the pecked and painted images on canyon walls, to observe scattered pieces of pottery, and to ponder the greatness of the Chacoan world.
 It is natural to wish for a connection with the people who flourished in this stark and challenging place.
 The night sky, so clear and brilliant at Chaco Canyon, is a special connection that we all share, as we look to the skies to better understand our place on earth.

 Chaco's night sky programs are generally offered from April through October on Friday, and Saturday nights.
-Contact the park to verify times and dates or check the schedule of events.
+Contact the park to verify times and dates.

 To see images taken from the park's observatory visit the photo gallery on this web site.